EnzymeAD/Enzyme/enzyme/Enzyme/Poseidon/README.md

 # Poseidon

-Poseidon is a modular and extensible framework that fully automates floating-point optimizations for real-world applications within a production compiler.
-It operates as an LLVM pass inside [Enzyme](https://enzyme.mit.edu/) and uses a PGO-like two-phase compilation to automatically extract numerical context (value ranges, sensitivities) from small surrogate profiling runs.
-It then synthesizes algebraic rewrites via [Herbie](https://herbie.uwplse.org/), generates precision tuning candidates, and uses a dynamic programming solver to find Pareto-optimal combinations that trade off computation cost against numerical accuracy.
+Poseidon is a modular and extensible framework that fully automates advanced floating-point rewriting techniques for real-world applications within a production compiler.
+It operates as a PGO-like two-phase compiler that automatically extract numerical context (e.g., value ranges, sensitivities) from small surrogate profiling runs.
+It synthesizes algebraic rewrites via [Herbie](https://herbie.uwplse.org/), generates precision tuning candidates, and uses a dynamic programming solver to find a Pareto frontier of optimized programs.

-Unlike prior tools that require DSL inputs or manual code edits, Poseidon works directly on compiled LLVM IR and interoperates with standard compiler analyses and optimizations (mem2reg, inlining, loop unrolling, SimplifyCFG), enabling it to extract larger FP subgraphs than would be available in source code or binaries.

 For details, please read our paper [Thinking Fast and Correct: Automated Rewriting of Numerical Code through Compiler Augmentation](https://ece.is/assets/pdf/poseidon-cgo26.pdf) (CGO 2026).

-If you use Poseidon in an academic setting, please cite:
+If you use Poseidon in an academic setting, please kindly cite:

 ```bibtex
 @inproceedings{poseidon,